dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_62:_Manage_Secrets_in_Kubernetes/My_reference.md

 The kubectl exec command allows you to execute commands inside the container, and in this case, we're using it to access the file /opt/apps/beta.txt inside the container.

+### Why This Task ?

-#### In this task, creating a Secret and then mounting it inside a container might seem like an extra step if you're just copying the Secret's value from a local machine.
+In this task, creating a Secret and then mounting it inside a container might seem like an extra step if you're just copying the Secret's value from a local machine.
 However, the purpose of Secrets in Kubernetes is to manage sensitive information, such as passwords, API keys, or licenses, in a secure way.

 Why Secrets are useful